-There are so many unknowns in the equation, but the good news is there are a few challenges we do know about:
+There are so many unknowns in the equation when you are purchasing a home in a new state, but the good news is there are a few challenges we do know about.

 - Knowledge – Even if you’ve been to your new city before, it’s never quite the same as actually living there and knowing your way around.
 You can do some research, but you’ll be a bit of a tourist for a while.

 Now that you know what to expect, there are a few ways to prepare for your upcoming move so you can make a smooth transition to your new location.
 The following tips are based on the expectation that you’ll make at least one visit to your new city prior to your official move.

 Prior to visiting, there are a few things to think about in determining whether the move makes sense for you.

 Search the internet, local newspapers and local news stations to get a feel for what’s important to area residents.
 How far away are hospitals, restaurants and movie theaters from the neighborhoods you’re considering?
 Online resources often allow you to see demographics, schools, crime statistics, retail and more.